rumputliar/excel-generator/README.md

 2. Because the generators rely on Excel formula randomisation and Excel is typically defaulted to Automatic Workbook Calculation, each time the generator workbooks are opened or edited (or click Enter in a cell), new values are generated.

+3. Based on th previous point above, you cannot save the data from the ticket updates generator to another open Excel workbook by copying the data to another workbook, as there is a risk of the **Updates** and **Assignment** worksheets re-randomising during that process.
+What I do is Save As each worksheet as a new tab delimited flat text file.
+Then copy and past from those flat text files into Excel, to avoid that problem.

 A third optional Excel dataset below was extracted from Wikipedia with relative data points on when Daylight Savings are applied for different timezones and the hour offsets, which I've referred to as "anchors".

 **3. Standard and Daylight Saving Observations dataset**